Sam9682/ai-swautomorph/docs/DEPLOYMENT_GUIDE.md

 ### For All Users
 - **Clone Applications**: Clone git repositories to your personal deployment directory
-- **Start/Stop Applications**: Control application lifecycle using deploy.sh scripts
+- **Start/Stop Applications**: Control application lifecycle using deployApp.sh scripts
 - **Status Monitoring**: Check deployment status and view logs
 - **Isolated Deployments**: Each user gets their own deployment directory